-I’m Heather, a thirty-something wife and mom of two extremely energetic boys.
+I’m Heather, a wife and mom of two extremely energetic boys.
 I live in a pretty little beach town in Northwest Florida.

 I have always been a reader.
 Growing up, I read a lot of Judy Blume, Shel Silverstein and Beverly Cleary and then moved on to my mom’s adult fiction.
 In high school, classics like To Kill a Mockingbird and The Great Gatsby were required reading and I ate them up.
 But, by the time I began college, my days of reading for pleasure began to dwindle.
 Sadly, reading every day became reading every once in a while.

 A couple of years after I had my first son I decided to leave my job and come home to raise my family.
 At home with my three year old, I used any downtime I had to read.
 But it wasn’t until 2007, and a series of books about angsty vampires (three guesses anyone?), that I fell in love with Young Adult Lit all over again.